BlaireLeone/bulma-clean-theme/article-1-when-the-bears-come-marching-in.md

 ---
-title: When the Bears Come Marching In
+title: "When the Bears Come Marching In"
 subtitle: February 7, 2022
 layout: page
 show_sidebar: true
-series: Freelance_articles
+series: freelance_articles
 ---

 “When the Bears Come Marching In”